drostron/slamdata-docs/source/users-guide.rst

 sections of the User's Guide contain detailed information on specific functionality.

-2.3 Browsers
+2.1 Browsers
 ~~~~~~~~~~~~

 The most compatible browsers with SlamData are always the most recent versions of Google Chrome
 and Mozilla Firefox.

-Internet Explorer and Safari are both limited in functionality and some UI elements, such as Date picker, do not render properly, or at all.
+Microsoft Edge and Safari are both limited in functionality and some UI elements, such as Date picker, do not render properly, or at all.

 Section 3 - The Workspace